apinf/docs/docs/research/API-design-and-management-tools.md

 http://www.mashery.com/api-management

 ### Overview
-The complete SaaS-based API Management solution deployed any way you want it: in the cloud, on-premise or hybrid.
+> The complete SaaS-based API Management solution deployed any way you want it: in the cloud, on-premise or hybrid.

-Mashery is based in the US.
-Tibco and Mashery merged recently.
+*Note:* Tibco and Mashery merged recently.

 ### Features
 Determine whether a given solution supports common features, such as: